erayerdin/kappdirs/README.md

 kappdirs is another appdirs implementation written purely in Kotlin.
 It has a similar implementation of [harawata's appdirs](https://github.com/harawata/appdirs).

-This project is on prealpha.
+This project is on alpha.

+# Features

+ - Supporting Mac OS X, Unix based or inspired systems including most popular Linux distributions and Windows
+ - A standard API and a DSL API that makes it quite easier

 # Installation